Schedule an Appointment

 Your pet may have water up until the time of the surgery.

-Puppies (younger than 1 year old) Feed a small meal (a quarter of their typical breakfast) to all puppies on the morning of surgery.
+Kittens and puppies (younger than 1 year old) Feed a small meal (a quarter of their typical breakfast) to all puppies and kittens on the morning of surgery.
 Please ensure water is available at all times.

 Before surgery, our veterinary team will perform a thorough pre-surgical examination to ensure that your pet is a good candidate for anesthesia.
 It is strongly recommended that your pet receives pre-anesthetic blood work to ensure that no health concerns go undetected.